EddyVac/EddyVac/README.md

 - 👋 Hi, I’m @EddyVac
-- 👀 I’m interested in creating new world, sharing experience to build projects with people.
+- 👀 I’m interested in creating new worlds,fascinating stories sharing experience to build projects with people.
 I love cinema, theater, hiking, discovering new things.
 - 🌱 I’m currently learning how to develop a video game.

 <!---